This article was reviewed by Dr. Niraj Patel for the accuracy of information.

 However, the most common reason why people get shoulder pain while squatting is because of excessive stress on the tissues or structures that surround the shoulder joint.

 This results in a shoulder impingement where the ‘ball' that sits inside the shoulder shifts either up or forward and compresses on the socket itself.

 There are three primary reasons why this occurs:

 - You have a strength imbalance between the stabilizers and prime movers, i.e. one muscle group is dominant over another from either a strength or mobility perspective.

-- You have a lack of stability, i.e. the stabilizers aren’t able to handle the loading demands of the movement.
+- You have a lack of stability, i.e. the stabilizers can't handle the movement's loading demands.

-- You have poor posture and technique, i.e. your shoulder position is not set properly prior to lifting
+- You have poor posture and technique, i.e. your shoulder position is not set properly before lifting.

 Depending on which of these reasons apply to you, you'll want to implement a specific strategy to reduce the level of pain you experience.